AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ##Create Theme

 The best way to create a theme is to create variable with all desirable chart settings.
-Every possible theme adjustment can be found in {api:anychart#themes}**api**{api}.
+Every possible theme adjustment can be found in {api:anychart#themes}**API**{api}.

 Suppose you want to create such charts many times, and all of them will use the same axes and chart titles.